Dithizone/Chem491-Stormwater-Project/README.md

 # Chem491-Stormwater-Project
 This is the repository for the stormwater data mining project at CSU Channel Islands!
-We can imagine this project in a few discrete stages &mdash; Data acquisition, data cleaning and arranging, data exploration (e.g., PCA, covariance, etc.), and then the pretty graphs and charts.
+We can imagine this project in a few discrete stages &mdash; Data acquisition, data cleaning and arranging, data exploration (e.g., PCA, covariance), and then the pretty graphs and charts.

 ### Data acquisition (in progress)
 There are quite a few Python libraries which deal with PDFs, but they either haven't been maintained or require lots of additional installs like Visual Studio C++, so the text from each PDF was extracted by ctrl-A and pasted into text files (see, e.g., ```data/raw/2019g```).
-The data tables were then extracted and separated by whether they came from Appendix F or G (*F data* and *G data*, respectively).
+The data tables were then extracted and separated by whether they came from Appendix F or G (*F data* and *G data*, respectively), and molded into a .csv format.

-The F data is functional but could be polished more and the G data is still in progress.
+The F data is functional but could be polished more (e.g., ```data/2019f.txt```) and the G data is still in progress.
+Presently, the data is arranged exactly as it is in the PDFs, but will be more useful with pollutants along one axis and dates along another (and maybe sampling station along a third).

 ### Data cleaning and arranging
 I imagine the structure will be ```index='dates'``` and ```header=pollutants``` for covariance tests and a transpose will need to be done for PCA.
 It may be necessary to express pollutants by both the pollutant name and by the sampling station location.